-Rush University Medical Center ("RUMC") is an academic medical center that includes a 727-bed hospital serving adults and children and Rush University.
+Rush University Medical Center ("RUMC") is an academic medical center that includes a 737-bed hospital serving adults and children and Rush University.
 For more than 180 years, RUMC has been leading the way in developing innovative and often life-saving treatments.
 Rush has been part of the Chicago landscape longer than any other healthcare institution in the city.
 The Great Chicago Fire destroyed the original Rush Medical College in 1871 and the faculty rebuilt the Medical College at its present location at the corner of Polk and Harrison in 1876.

-RUMC has grown from an 80-bed teaching hospital founded in 1882 as Presbyterian Hospital to the hospital that it is today with over 700 beds, 29,189 total admissions, 22,566 surgical cases, 62,020 emergency room visits, and 686,220 outpatient visits as of CY2021.
+RUMC has grown from an 80-bed teaching hospital founded in 1882 as Presbyterian Hospital to the hospital that it is today with over 700 beds, 28,367 total admissions, 22,438 surgical cases, 57,619 emergency room visits, and 594,835 outpatient visits as of CY2022.
 RUMC provides medical/surgical, pediatric, intensive care, obstetrics/gynecological, neonatal, AMI and Rehabilitation services across these beds.
 RUMC is a flourishing center for research and education.
 This hospital is an anchor facility in the Illinois Medical District located on the city's near west side.
+During the COVID-19, RUMC was a key partner to the City of Chicago as they began to administer vaccinations and the organization continues to invest in the surrounding communities where their patients reside.